ddvniele/Sssymbols/README.md

   - new sleak dmg file for installation instead of boring zip 🤛🏻

 ## Working on
-- a way to launch the app at login
 - cleaner UI and UX
 - researches by keywords
 - so much more!